-We know that people who have an interest in the decision, such as the person applying or people who object strongly to what is being proposed, often value the chance to speak directly to the Councillors, and draw attention to the points which they feel the Committee should consider in reaching the decision.
+We know that people who have an interest in contentious planning applications, such as the person applying or people who object strongly to what is being proposed, often value the chance to speak directly to the Councillors, and draw attention to the points which they feel the Committee should consider in reaching the decision.
+If a planning application is one that is decided by the Planning Applications Committee or sub-committee (see criteria for taking applications to Committee on previous page) you will have the right to speak to the Committee about the application.